 - Generate money for causes that support women.

 Refugees Women in Numbers

 Today, around the world, people are on the move.
-They leave their home nations to seek better economic opportunities, flee conflict and destruction, or escape poverty.
+They leave their home nations to seek better economic opportunities, fleeing conflict and destruction, or escape poverty.
 Worldwide, women comprise about half of the 244 million migrants and the 19.6 million refugees.

 In 2015 over one million women and men sought asylum in Western Europe.
 They transited from Turkey to Greece and traveled through the Western Balkans to reach destination countries further north.

-Refugee and migrant women and girls face specific challenges and protection risks in transit, including family separation, psychosocial stress and trauma, health complications, particularly for pregnant women, physical harm and injury, and threats of exploitation and gender-based violence.
+Refugee and migrant women and girls face specific challenges and protection risks in transit, including family separation, psychosocial stress, and trauma, health complications, particularly for pregnant women, physical harm and injury, and threats of exploitation and gender-based violence.
 Women also often serve as the primary caretakers for children and elderly family members, further deepening their need for protection and support.